 How We Can Help

-Help you decide whether any property you own with your cohabitant should be held as joint tenants or as tenants-in-common;
+- Help you decide whether any property you own with your partner should be held as joint tenants or as tenants-in-common (in specified shares).

-Advise generally about the position on legal and beneficial ownership of any property you own with your cohabitant;
+- Advise you about the position on legal and beneficial ownership.

-Identify any claims there might be between you and your cohabitant for maintenance and other financial provision for your children’s benefit;
+- Identify any claims there might be between you and your partner for maintenance and other financial provision for your children’s benefit.

 For initial advice or to arrange a meeting with one of our team, please email email@example.com or contact 020 7631 4141 and ask to speak to our Family team.